-An ancient country, Italy was one of the first civilized nations and its inhabitants are responsible for shaping the world as we now know it.
-The first recorded inhabitants came to this country around 2000 B.C. and by 27 B.C. (the beginning of the Roman Empire period), Italy was one of the strongest, richest and most advanced countries in the world.
+Italian history will tell us that an ancient civilization, now known as Italy - was one of the first civilized nations and its inhabitants are largely responsible for shaping the world as we know it.
+The first recorded dwellers came to the peninsula around 2000 BC and by 27 BC (the beginning of the Roman Empire period), it was one of the strongest, richest and most advanced countries in the world.

-Many of the world’s most renowned artists and thinkers have come out of Italy and have changed the way we think and the way that we view the world today.
-Leonardo da Vinci (perhaps most known for his creation of the Mona Lisa) was one of the world’s greatest artists, sculptors, inventors and scientist with a vision far advanced for the time in which he lived.
+Many of the world’s most renowned artists and thinkers have come out of Italy and have changed the way we think and view the world today.
+Leonardo da Vinci, perhaps most known for his creation of the Mona Lisa - was one of the world’s greatest artists, sculptors, inventors and scientists with a vision far more advanced for the time in which he lived.

-As you tour throughout Italy, taking in all of the sights and sounds, don’t forget to take a moment to remember this country’s history and all of the inventions and knowledge that came from this beautiful place.
-The entire world has benefitted from the great minds that were born here and not only did their innovations help to shape the face of the Roman Empire and the entire country of Italy, but they have moulded the entire history of the world and has shaped the way that we live today.
+As you tour throughout Italy - taking in all of the sights and sounds, don’t forget to take a moment to remember this country’s history and all of the worldly knowledge that came from this beautiful place.
+Italy has given birth to some of the most talented and sophisticated artists, writers, philosophers, mathematicians, composers, architects, scientists and explorers that the world has ever seen.
+Our entire civilization has tremendously benefitted from these great minds that were born here.
+Not only did their innovations help shape the face of the Roman Empire and the country that is now Italy, but they have moulded the entire history of the world and largely affected the way that many nations live today.